Pythonaire/SMA_Photovoltaic/README.md

 Based on HAP-Python and SBFSpot.
 The older style SMA inverter has a readable Bluetooth interface.
 See the github SFBSpot project, how to connect to the inverter and how to store inverter values into a SQLite database.
-Under "/usr/local/lib/python3.x/dist-packages/pyhap/resources/" aou will find predefined Homkit services and characteristics.
+Under "/usr/local/lib/python3.x/dist-packages/pyhap/resources/" you will find predefined Homkit services and characteristics for using in the HAP-Python module as preloaded_service. (if you like, you can use the HAP-Python loader modules for loading sepeately)

+## Installation

 Create 3 Version 4 UUID's with "https://www.uuidgenerator.net" for one service and two characteristics.

 Extend services.json with:

 >"PhotoVoltaic": {<br>